Advice from a Matrimonial Attorney on How to Choose the Best Attorney for Your Divorce

 So I think that’s a conflict of interest.
 I definitely do, and, you know, unfortunately the layperson may not know what is actually occurring in those types of situations.

-As a Small Firm, Attorney Helfand Prefers to Concentrate on Helping Her Clients Receive Fair Settlements and Maintains Her Reputation without Worrying about Meeting Quotas for Billable Time
+Attorney Helfand Prefers to Concentrate on Helping Her Clients Receive Fair Settlements and Maintains Her Reputation without Worrying about Meeting Quotas for Billable Time

 But in my firm, what’s different is for one thing, it is a much smaller firm.
 We do expect to get paid for our time.
 Sometimes divorces do take a long time because you can’t settle them right away; however, our goal is always to help people get a fair settlement.